wenwp/StruNet_TH/README.md

 Structural nonlinear seismic time-history response prediction of urban-scale reinforced concrete frames based on deep learning

+The model proposed in this paper can simultaneously consider the diversity of structural parameters and ground motions.
+The trained model is applicable to low-rise and mid-rise RC frame structures with different seismic design intensities, floor heights, and plan dimensions.
+This is the most significant difference compared to the existing studies.

 This repository contains the following content:
 1. Optimized model